 I first connected the family to 13055 Moorpark St. address by an online city building permit dated in Dec. of 1952.

 This house was located on the west side of Studio City close to the eastern border with Sherman Oaks.
 Specifically, off of the intersection of Coldwater Canyon and Ventura Blvd.

-The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV landmark.
-Apparently you could fish there.
+The Los Angeles River is nearby as is Sportsman’s Lodge; a classic Hollywood and SFV venue landmark.

 There is a 1947 City document I have been unable to download; indicating a “food store” at 13251 Moorpark St. The building was not owned by the Marinellos.

 The Marinello’s and Bartlett’s lived a stone’s throw away from the La Roccas and Donna, Connie and Diana Cotterell.
 Will be posting other documents showing the family living on Moorpark.

 This 1950s image below the Hughes Market that stood on the intersection of Ventura Blvd. and Coldwater Canyon Blvd.
 I believe it is the southeast corner.

 Meanwhile..Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
 His current wife Patricia/Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.

 It’s the first of many moves for them around Los Angeles due to Bob Cotterell Sr.’s career at Douglas Aircraft.